betsythefc/blog.imnotat.work/Technology/physical-local-transit-remote_intro.md

 Title: The 4 stages of data protection
 Author: Bryce McNab
 Date: 3/5/17
-Category: Security
-Tags: Alice and Bob
+Tags: Alice and Bob, Security

 ## The 4 stages